 • 2022: EELRT Scarborough Subway Extension (SSE) interface constructability assessment informs Council direction for a separate service connecting to the Eglinton Crosstown and expansion of the EELRT to Sheppard/McCowan.
 Council also confirmed preference for Conlins Yard Maintenance and Storage Facility site at 8300 Sheppard Avenue East

-• 2024: City anticipated to complete the functional 10 per cent design for the EELRT, draft the Environmental Project Report and Launch a Transit Project Assessment Process (TPAP)
+• 2024: City completes the functional 10 per cent design for the EELRT, drafts the Environmental Project Report and launches a Transit and Rail Project Assessment Process (TRPAP) as required by Ontario Regulation 231/08.

 Extensive Public Consultation for EELRT planning took place between 2016 – 2019 resulting in the project extension to Malvern.
 In addition, we heard the following: